murapadev/HAMC/README.md

 - **Configurations**: Edit files in the `hamc/config/` directory to change probabilities, compatibility rules, and available elements
 - **Generator parameters**: Adjust map sizes, subgrid divisions, and other parameters in `main.py`
-- **Connectivity constraints**: Modify validation methods in `local_generator.py` to add specific constraints
+- **Connectivity constraints**: Modify validation methods in `validator.py` to add specific constraints

 ## Future Enhancements

-- More sophisticated global coherence rules
-- Advanced backtracking that works across hierarchical levels
+- Better performance for large-scale maps
-- Additional connectivity constraints for complex structures
+- Additional special block types and constraints
-- Performance optimizations for larger maps
+- User interface for real-time generation visualization
+- Integration with game engines
+- Cross-level constraint propagation

 ## References

-This implementation is inspired by the Wave Function Collapse algorithm and hierarchical procedural generation techniques.
+This implementation is inspired by the Wave Function Collapse algorithm and hierarchical procedural generation techniques used in modern game development.